Avoiding Disparity Amplification under Different Worldviews

 By using the construct, we specify a natural criterion for discrimination.
 This criterion, \emph{disparity amplification}, deals with the disparity in positive classification rates, which is a widely accepted measure of discriminatory effect in both law~\citep{eeoc1978} and computer science~\citep{calders2009building, calders2010three, kamishima2012fairness, zemel2013learning, feldman2015certifying, zafar2017fairness-aistats}.
-It stipulates that a disparity in the output of the model is justified by a commensurate disparity in the construct, thereby allowing accurate models even when the base rates are different for different protected groups, as equalized odds and predictive parity do.
+It stipulates that a disparity in the output of the model is justified by a commensurate disparity in the construct, thereby allowing accurate models even when the base rates are different for different protected groups, as equalized odds, predictive parity, and calibration do.
 In addition, because it uses the construct, it does not depend upon the possibly biased ground truth.
-The use of the construct often makes it impossible to test for disparity amplification; we argue that its value instead comes from its ability to organize the space of empirical tests.
+Using the often unobservable construct can make testing for disparity amplification impossible; we argue that its value instead comes from its ability to organize the space of empirical tests.

 In particular, one of our main contributions is our argument that the WAE and WYSIWYG worldviews, when combined with the desire to avoid disparity amplification, motivate demographic parity and equalized odds, respectively.
 We thus shed light on why people may disagree about which empirical test of discrimination to apply in a particular setting: Even if they agree on the need to avoid disparity amplification, they may disagree about the correct worldview to apply in that setting.
 We also show that, regardless of the worldview and the base rates of the observed ground truth, predictive parity does not impose any restrictions on the extent to which a model amplifies disparity.
-Since equalized odds and predictive parity are incompatible ~\citep{darlington1971another, chouldechova2017fair, kleinberg2017inherent}, this is an argument for the use of equalized odds instead of predictive parity.
+Calibration is more restrictive in this regard, but the common post-processing method of thresholding can amplify disparity to an arbitrary extent.
+Since equalized odds is incompatible with predictive parity or calibration ~\citep{darlington1971another, chouldechova2017fair, kleinberg2017inherent}, this is an argument for the use of equalized odds instead of predictive parity or calibration.
 Furthermore, we compare our approach to that of Zafar et al.~\citeyearpar{zafar2017fairness-www} in their work on \emph{disparate mistreatment}, or disparate misclassification rates, showing that the definition of disparity amplification can be modified to apply in their setting.